SkymanOne/folidity/reports/main.typ

 #import "@preview/tablex:0.0.8": tablex, rowspanx, colspanx, gridx, hlinex
 #import "@preview/i-figured:0.2.3"
 #import "@preview/timeliney:0.0.1": *
+#import "@preview/fletcher:0.4.3" as fletcher: diagram, node, edge

 #let abstract = "This paper addresses the long-lasting problem involving the exploits of Smart Contract vulnerabilities.
 There are tools, such as in the formal verification field and alternative Smart Contract languages, that attempt to address these issues.
 However, neither approach has managed to combine the static formal verification and the generation of runtime assertions.
 Furthermore, this work believes that implicit hidden state transition is the root cause of security compromises.
-In light of the above, we introduce Folidity, a safe functional Smart Contract language with a unique approach to reasoning about the modelling and development of Smart Contract systems.
-Folidity features explicit state transition checks, a model-first approach, and built-in formal verification tooling."
+In light of the above, we introduce Folidity, a formally verifiable Smart Contract language with a unique approach to reasoning about the modelling and development of Smart Contract systems.
+Folidity features explicit state transition checks, a model-first approach, and built-in formal verification compilation stage."

 #let scv(code) = [
   #text(style: "italic", "SCV" + str(code)) #label("SCV:" + str(code))